John Archer 1791 - 1877 (hotel keeper) and his family

 Emma and Frederick had three children,

 The 1861 census records Alice staying with her grandfather John Archer at the Foley Arms Hotel, Great Malvern.
-Recently we learnt that her name, concealed by foliage, may be inscribed on the west face of the Archer monument:
+Recently we learnt that her name, previously concealed by foliage, is inscribed on the east face of the Archer monument; it reads,

-Alice Lucy B St George died 11th January 1864 aged 19 years
+Alice Lucy B St George, their grandchild, who died 11th January 1864 aged 19 years

 Marianne married John Hart in 1876 and possibly died in 1899.
 We have not found them in the census so perhaps they lived abroad.